natelandau/natelandau.com/content/posts/2022-11-05-my-mac-os-zsh-profile.md

 ### My Collection of Custom Functions and Aliases

-I update my collection of aliases and functions at a regular cadence.
-You can view a current version of them by [browsing these files on Github](https://github.com/natelandau/dotfiles/tree/master/shell).

-Here are some of the more common ones I use, combined into a single code block.
+Here are some of the more common aliases I use, combined into a single code block.

 ```bash
 # Common Aliases